 4. Organizations that conduct campus drives in a particular college or educational institution over the years end up establishing a strong relationship with that institution and its students.

-When an organization becomes a regular visitor and recruiter from a college, the students know they can get a review from their seniors who got hired in that organization about the work, office culture and other deliverables that they expect as employees.
+When an organization becomes a regular recruiter from a college, it becomes easier for the students to trust you and may increase their chances of working with you.
+This happens because they know they can get a review from their seniors who got hired in your organization previously about the work, office culture, and other deliverables that they expect from you as employees.

 This also helps increase the number of students applying for summer internships and training and projects, etc. In the long run, it also helps in building a strong pipeline for next year’s recruits as well.